 - 3 bales of straw for stomping into cob

-- fire bricks – for our sized oven (50″ exterior diameter), we used somewhere around 30 bricks – smaller ovens will need less bricks, larger ovens will need more (do not use regular bricks as they will not stand up to the intense heat of the oven)
+- fire bricks – for our sized oven (50″ exterior diameter), we used somewhere around 30 fire bricks – smaller ovens will need less bricks, larger ovens will need more (do not use regular bricks as they will not stand up to the intense heat of a cob oven)

 - *optional – if you don’t want to have to keep your cob oven covered with plastic when you’re not using it, you’ll need to plan to apply a final lime/clay mixture coating on the outside of the oven to protect it from the elements.

 If you don’t have a truck to find or transport rocks, sand, gravel, straw, etc on your own, a local landscape supply store can drop all the materials at your home.

 You don’t want your cob oven to settle too much, which could cause it to become unstable.
 Dig about 8” inches *below ground and either: a) pour a 4-6” thick concrete footer, or b) put in 6” of packed sand and gravel.
 Don’t worry about your footing being “pretty” since it will be a few inches below ground when you’re all done.

 *We live in Ag Zone 7b, which is moderate/warm – if you live in a colder region, you may want to bury your slab deeper to prevent the slab from cracking when the ground freezes.

 We recommend pouring a concrete slab to provide the maximum stability.
 Our slab is 62″ x 62″ because we wanted it to extend out at least 6″ beyond our oven’s 50″ diameter foundation to provide adequate structural support.